|Oracle® Enterprise Manager Cloud Control Administrator's Guide

 Repeat steps 1-3 until template collections have been associated with the desired groups.

 Note:The target privileges of the administrator who performs the association will be used when Enterprise Manager applies the template to the group.
+The administrator needs at least Manage Target Metrics privileges on the group.

 Note:Settings from monitoring templates applied at lower levels in the hierarchy override settings inherited from higher levels.
 This does not apply to compliance standards or cloud policies.